-11. Operating load management in Runtime
+11 Operation of the load management in Runtime

-Screens of the Load Management make it possible to monitor the prognosis and the optimization during the Runtime in form of a trend screen.
+Screens for the Load Management make it possible to monitor the prediction and switching operations in the Runtime in the form of a prediction screen.

 The single operating elements are positioned in the screen with the help control elements (prognosis area and the display of the current supply area).